marianoguerra/erlplorer/README.rst

     _build/default/bin/erlplorer

-There's a symlink to it in this repo, but you can copy the escript somewhere in your $PATH
+You can copy the escript somewhere in your $PATH

 Run
 ---